Azure/apim-lab/apim-lab/7-security/security-7-3-managed-identities.md

 1. On the Select managed identity page, select the system-assigned managed identity associated with your API Management instance, and then select Select.
 1. Select Review + assign.

-### - Here are the steps to create a Key Valut based secret as Named Value in Azure API Management
+### Steps to create a Key Valut based secret as Named Value in Azure API Management

 1. In the Azure portal, navigate to your API Management instance.
 1. Under APIs, select Named values > + Add.